-- Tax Deferred Growth: Using a 1031 Exchange to defer taxes on profitable investments allows for the tax-free/tax deferred growth of investment capital.
-With each exchange, the investor is able to purchase a more expensive property than they would have been able to had taxes been paid.
+Using a 1031 Exchange to defer taxes on profitable investments allows for the tax-free/tax-deferred growth of investment capital.
+With each exchange, the investor is able to purchase a more expensive property than they would have been able to if taxes were paid.

 Although the benefits of a 1031 Exchange can be substantial, there are a number of risks that an investor should be aware of.